DEVANSHUK97/DEVANSHUK97/README.md

 ### Hi there 👋 I am Devanshu, Having a sound background in technology & statistics and with a keen interest in business, I find distilling data to deliver actionable insights deeply fulfilling.
-### 🔭 I’m currently working on honing my proramming skills in C++ and Python while also learning data engineering skills like Apache Spark, Hive and a bit of Azure
+### 🔭 I’m currently working on honing my proramming skills in C++ and Python while also learning data engineering skills like HDFS, Spark, Hive and a bit of Azure
 ### 🌱 I’m currently learning about finance and accounting, with an aim to do interesting side-projects leveraging data science skills in the domain of finance

 <!--